lnarasim/geekshub_python_bootcamp/topics/functions.md

 8. Write a function that computes factorial of a given number.
 Implement a cache that remembers the factorials that are already calculated.

+9. Write a function that does not have return statement.
+Call the function and store the return value to a variable and print the variable.
+Find out what Python does when there is no return statement or nothing is returned

+10. For the various parameters we say - positional, variable length positional parameters, keyword only parameters and variable length keyword only parameters, write a function to demonstrate all, document using annotations.
+Use help() to see your documentation

 ---

 layout: true